New Middle School Student FAQ

 This is a chance to meet classroom teachers and find out about the specific curriculum, projects and grading procedures for each class.
 Once finalized, the date will be posted on our calendar and announced in FYI.

-Parents need to come to the MS Office to sign students in or out of school for appointments.
+Parents need to come to the Main Office to sign students in or out of school for appointments.
 Students may not wait outside.

 Books and school materials are kept in Mr. Ceaser’s office.
 Clothing and other items may be found in blue tubs in hallways or PE office.